-The Google Pixel 6 Pro is the company’s first serious attempt at a top-end device that can take on the very best smartphones currently on the market, such as the Samsung Galaxy S21 Ultra, OnePlus 9 Pro and iPhone 13 Pro Max.
+The Google Pixel 6 Pro is the company’s first serious attempt at a top-end device that can take on the very best smartphones currently on the market, such as the Samsung Galaxy S22 Ultra, OnePlus 10 Pro and iPhone 13 Pro Max.

 Launched alongside the standard – and considerably cheaper – Google Pixel 6, this new Pro variant is designed to be the very best from the company, packing its new Tensor chipset and other high-end internals, a great camera setup, and a variety of other improvements.

-It’s also designed to be the perfect to showcase Android 12 and its future variants, and it’s safe to say that Google has nailed it with this iteration of its smartphone.
+It’s also designed to be the perfect showcase for Android 12 and its future variants, and it’s safe to say that Google has nailed it with this iteration of its smartphone.

-The design of the Google Pixel 6 Pro is strikingly different – although it’s not unique, as it shares it with the Google Pixel 6 – with a camera band that spans the entire width of the phone and houses its powerful new camera array.
+The design of the Google Pixel 6 Pro is strikingly different – although it’s not unique, as it shares a look with the Google Pixel 6 – with a camera band that spans the entire width of the phone and houses its powerful new camera array.

 It’s a look you’ll either love or hate, and Google has paired the design with some bold color choices for those who are bored of smartphones that look like small gray rectangles.